watson-intu/self-docs/workshops-devcon/Workshop4-CustomizingIntuToCallYourPhone/lab-docs/workshop_4.md

 All plans are loaded when Intu starts.
 When a goal object is placed on the blackboard, the GoalAgent finds the best possible plan, executes the plan, and establish whether that goal was completed successfully (i.e., the plan finished with no action failures) or failed (i.e., no plan was found to carry out execution).

-## 6. Modifying plans to have the Telephony service call your phone number
+## 5. <a name="modifying-plans-to-have-the-telephony-service-call-your-phone-number">Modifying plans to have the Telephony service call your phone number</a>

 1. Locate the **plans** directory where you will be modifying your plan.
 If you used the Intu INSTALLER (from the Intu Gateway) to install Intu in Workshop 1, the path is: